AuthentiqID/omniauth-authentiq/README.md

 ```

 # Scopes
 Authentiq gives you the capability to request various data from the user.
-This is done by adding the scope parameters in the basic usage.
+This is done by adding the scope parameters to the basic usage.
-If not added, the default scopes are Name, Email and Phone
+If not added, the default scopes are Name, Email and Phone.
+Other available options are display and redirect uri
 ```
 use OmniAuth::Builder do
-  provider :authentiq, ENV['AUTHENTIQ_KEY'], ENV['AUTHENTIQ_SECRET'], scope: "space separated list of scopes" end
+  provider :authentiq, ENV['AUTHENTIQ_KEY'], ENV['AUTHENTIQ_SECRET'],
+                    scope: 'aq:name email~r aq:push',
+                    display: 'modal',
+                    redirect_uri: 'mplamplampla'
+end
 ```